TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/BackendEntryPoint/Index.rst

 routing.

-In Composer mode, an additional configuration option for the deactivation of the legacy entry point which can be defined in the project's :file:`composer.json`.
+In Composer mode, an additional configuration option for the deactivation of the legacy entry point is provided, which can be defined in the project's :file:`composer.json`.

 ..  code-block:: json